Djuuu/git-mr/README.md

 * resolve draft status
 * trigger the merge
 * checkout local target branch, update it and delete local merged branch

+## Hooks

+The following hooks are provided for convenience:

+### `prepare-commit-msg`

+Ensures your commit messages are prefixed with the code of related issue.

 ## Sample output